ORION-1EE7/PYTHON---DATASCIENC/LEARN PYTHON/6- OPERATORS/1- ARITHMETIC OPERATORS.md

 # 1- ARITHMETIC OPERATORS

 **OPERATORS:** An operator is a symbol that performs an operation on one or more operands.
-An operand is a variable or a value on which we perform the operation.
+An operand is a variable or a value on which we perform the operation:

 - `[ + ]` Addition
 - `[ - ]` Subtraction